mrmacright/Metal-HUD-Mobile-Config/README.md

 Join my Discord server for support: https://discord.gg/RaXugyqp63

 I'm not a developer...
 I used ChatGPT to help with development, so issues are likely to occur!

+## Apple TV

+Enabling Metal HUD on Apple TV is a little more tricky compared to iPhone / iPad.
+You need to connect it within Xcode app.

+Steps:

+1. Open Xcode and go to “Window” and find “Devices and Simulators”

+2. Go to “Discovered”, find your Apple TV.
+- If you don’t see it make sure your Apple TV is on the same Wi-Fi Network.

+3. Click “Pair”

+4. Enter verification code displayed on Apple TV to finish pairing.
+Click “Connect”

+5. It should now appear as “Connected”

+6. Open Metal HUD Mobile Config and Click "List Devices" and it should appear.